saidinesh898/Ubuntu-Shell-Scripts/README.md

 ## Caprover

-Install  Caprover by running the script using bash ./***.sh
+Install  Caprover by running the script using **sudo bash ./initialScriptForCapRover.sh**

-After Installation Completes wait for 5 mins then Access the Caprover by http://IP_ADDRESS:3000
+After Installation Completes wait for 5 mins then Access the Caprover by **_http://IP_ADDRESS:3000_**

 Default password is captain42